OCHS-STEM-Club/programming-resources/VSCode-Setup.md

 6. Install Notepad++

 7. Install Git
-   a.
-Set Notepad++ as your default text editor
+   - Set Notepad++ as your default text editor

 8. Install the Microsoft extension for C/C++ in VSC

 9. Install the VSC WPIlib Extension through VSIX
-   a.
-Install the VSC WPILib Extension
+   - Install the VSC WPILib Extension
-   b.
-In VSC, on the the extensions page, click the hamburger menu
+   - In VSC, on the the extensions page, click the hamburger menu
-   c.
-Choose "Install from VSIX"
+   - Choose "Install from VSIX"
-   d.
-Select the VSIX file that was just installed
+   - Select the VSIX file that was just installed